corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract-2.md

 * For the `RedeemTicket` command:

   * The transaction should consume two states.
+This ensures that the `MarsVoucher` and `BoardingTicket` states cannot be used for more than one trip.
   * The issuer of the `BoardingTicket` should be the space company that created the boarding ticket.
   * The output `BoardingTicket` state should have a launch date later than the creation time.